An unfamiliar look at the Human body

-In the book “The Holy Science” written by Jnanavator Swami Sri Yoekteswar we are shown a completely different approach to how we should understand the human body by studying the teeth and the intestines.
-This knowledge puts an entirely new light on things which I personally find very interesting and well worth taking into consideration.
+In the book “The Holy Science” written by Jnanavator Swami Sri Yoekteswar, we are shown a completely unique approach to how we should understand the human body by studying the teeth and the intestines.
+This knowledge puts an entirely new light on things that I personally find very interesting and well worth taking into consideration.

 A Natural Lifestyle

-We are born with instincts which should save guard us against harm.
-We have been given the gifts of sight, hearing, touch, smell, and taste but most of us have lost the capability of using them.
-To then understand what our natural needs are we are left with observation, experience, and intelligence.
+We are born with instincts that should save guard us against harm.
+We have been given the gifts of sight, hearing, touch, smell, and taste, but most of us have lost the capability of using them.
+To then understand what our natural needs are, we are left with observation, experience, and intelligence.

-To get an answer to this question we should look at the different organs we have been given as are our teeth and the digestive tract.
-Also what our senses tell us about food, the same way animals are led to their food.
+To get an answer to this question, we should look at the different organs we have been given.
+Let us have a look at our teeth and the digestive tract.
+We should also take into consideration what our senses tell us about food.
+The same way animals are led to their food.

 The observation of our Teeth gives important information

-Animals which eat meat have corner teeth which are long, smooth and pointed, ideal for getting hold of their prey.
-Their back molars are also pointed but these do not close upon each other but fit next to each other so to be able to tear the meat.
+Animals that eat meat have corner teeth that are long, smooth, and pointed, ideal for getting hold of their prey.
+Their back molars are also pointed but these do not close upon each other but fit next to each other so as to be able to tear the meat.

 Plant-eating animals have big front teeth and the corner teeth are flat, the back molars are broad.

-Fruit-eating animals have teeth which are similar in length.
-The corner teeth are not pointed but more rounded and the back molars are completely covered by enamel.
+Fruit-eating animals have teeth that are similar in length.
+The corner teeth are not pointed but more rounded, and enamel completely covers the back molars.

 Information on our Digestive Tract

-Taking the beforehand in consideration one comes again to the conclusion that humans are fruit eaters.
+Taking beforehand into consideration, one comes again to the conclusion that humans are fruit eaters.